 “After nourishment, shelter and companionship, stories are the thing we need most in the world."
 Philip Pullman

-As a young adult, I worked at law firms and considered a career as an attorney; in due course, however, I returned to my first passion: teaching.
-I received my undergraduate degree in Humanities at UC Berkeley, my Multiple Subject Teaching Credential at SF State, and I am currently pursuing my Administrative Services Credential at Sonoma State.
-Prior to my arrival at Pathways, I privately home-schooled my own daughter (who also spent her middle school years as a PCS student).
-In addition to my work at Pathways, I am a volunteer writing tutor with the Prison University Project at San Quentin.
+As a young adult, I worked at law firms and considered a career as an attorney.
+In due course, however, I returned to my first passion: education.
+My father was a public school teacher and administrator, and my daughter now teaches high school, so I guess it's in our blood.
+I received an undergraduate degree in Humanities from UC Berkeley and a Multiple Subject Teaching Credential from San Francisco State.
+I'm currently working toward my Administrative Services Credential.
+Prior to arriving at Pathways, I privately homeschooled my own daughter, who then spent her middle school years as an independent study student.
+In addition to my work at Pathways, I've been a writing tutor with the Prison University Project community college program at San Quentin.

-I am grateful to be a part of the diverse community of students, families, and staff that is Pathways.
+I am grateful to be a part of the diverse, vibrant community that is Pathways.